presidioforts/health/Kalyan Mandir Stotra.md

 - **Meaning:** Serene and profound like the foundation of a mountain.
 - **Interpretation:** This verse reminds us of the strength and resilience required to stay grounded and balanced in life.
 Like the roots of a mountain, the soul should remain unshaken by life’s challenges.

----

-This combined format now provides **pronunciation guidance**, **meaning**, and **interpretation**, ensuring it is thorough and easy to follow for readers at all levels of understanding.
-Let me know if you'd like to add anything more!